oschweitzer/learning-resources/react_lesson.md

 Besides the central store, Redux provides a building block named **actions**.
 Actions are dispatched from your JavaScript code (from within your React component for example).
 These actions are pre-defined information package, descriptions we could say, like "addUser" or "removeUser" for example.
 These actions can also hold payloads, like which User should be added.
 Actions don't directly reach the store, they are not containing any logic, they don't know how to update the store, it's just a messenger.
 The building block that is changing the store is a **reducer**.

 Reducers can be combined but in the end you will have one root reducer that will reach the store.
 The reducer will receive actions, check the type of this action and run some code.
-A reducer is [pure function](https://www.freecodecamp.org/news/what-is-a-pure-function-in-javascript-acb887375dfe/) which will receive an action and the old state as inputs and return an updated state.
-The updated state is then replacing the old state on the store.
-This has to be done in a immutable way, the updated is based on the old one but it's a new JavaScript object.
+A reducer is a [pure function](https://www.freecodecamp.org/news/what-is-a-pure-function-in-javascript-acb887375dfe/) which will receive an action and the old state as inputs and return an updated state.
+The updated state is then replacing the old state in the store.
+This has to be done in an immutable way, the updated is based on the old one but it's a new JavaScript object.
 A reducer has to execute synchronous code only.

 Components can subscribe to the store, so when the store receives a new state, it will trigger all subscriptions and components will get notified that the state has been updated.